 Beretta USA has announced the creation of a new manufacturing facility in Gallatin, with 300 new jobs and a $45 million investment.
 ATAC plans to invest $553 million in an Alcoa facility that will create 605 new jobs.

-Tennessee exported $66.4 million in defense-related products in 2014, a 25 percent increase since 2011.
-Aerospace products and parts exports grew to more than $1.28 billion in 2014.
-Tennessee also leads the Southeast in exports of sport shotguns and rifles.
-The state’s $28.2 million in exports for this sector accounted for 48 percent of total Southeast exports.
+Tennessee exported $68.64 million in defense-related products in 2016, a 34 percent increase since Governor Haslam assumed office in 2011.
+Aerospace products and parts exports grew to more than $1.22 billion in 2016.
+Tennessee also leads the nation in exports of sport shotguns and rifles.
+The state’s $19.4 million in exports for this sector accounted for 49 percent of total Southeast exports and 16 percent of all sport shotguns and rifles nationwide.

 Tennessee’s commitment to the industry extends to education, with widely respected programs in the Middle Tennessee State University Department of Aerospace and the University of Tennessee Space Institute.
 The result is a deep pool of qualified candidates for your business.